Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 The Burden of Constant Fitness

 The need to maintain a high level of fitness all the time requires a lot of discipline and focus.
-It also means getting away from a purely goal-oriented mindset where you are training towards something.
+It requires getting away from a purely goal-oriented mindset where you are training towards something.
+That kind of mindset means that there’s a logical end point where you no longer need to keep working.

-Instead, you are training because that’s who you are.
+Instead, you train because that’s who you are.
+You focus more on the process than the outcome.

 I’ve been relatively lucky in this area.
 I’ve only had a smattering of broken bones and sprained ankles in my life.
 But I’ve got friends who’ve torn their back muscles, shattered spinal bones, had knee surgery, and a variety of other problems.
 These all add up over time, and it makes it that much harder to maintain a fit lifestyle.